CARSTENS, Deborah S

 She is a member of the Human Factors & Ergonomics Society (HFES), Space Coast Chapter of HFES, Computer Systems Technical Group (CSTG) and Healthcare Technical Group (HTG) under HFES, Project Management Institute (PMI), Space Coast Chapter of PMI, Institute of Electrical and Electronics Engineers (IEEE) and Young Professionals of Brevard (YPB).
 She is active in the International Conference in Engineering and Management Systems (IEMS) serving as Track or Session Chairs in Business & Human Engineering since 2002.
 In 2011, she also served as Chair of the session "Towards a Human-Centered Web" for the Human-Computer Interaction International Conference.
 She serves on the Editorial Review Board for the Journal of Management and Engineering Integration.
 She is active in serving on many thesis and doctoral research committees.
 Dr. Carstens also serves as a reviewer or editorial review board member for several journals, encyclopedias, publishers and conferences.
 She formerly served as the faculty advisor for Delta Mu Delta (business honor organization), faculty co-advisor along with Dr. Barlow to the SAP Student User Group and advisory board member for Cocoa Beach High School's Academy of International Business, Melbourne High School's Academy of Business and Finance and Viera's High School's Academy of Business and Finance.

-Dr. Carstens has been awarded, during the 2011-2013 academic year, with federal funding from the Small Business Administration to further her research in Activity Based Total Accountability (ABTA) to expand the ABTA Institute.
+Dr. Carstens has been awarded, during the 2011-2013 academic year, with federal funding from the Small Business Administration to further her Activity Based Total Accountability (ABTA) Institute research to perform a usability and technical analysis of transparency Websites.
 She was awarded in 2008-2009 funding through the Florida Department of Education to establish the Activity Based Total Accountability (ABTA) Institute that developed reports identifying the cost of government services throughout the fifty states.
 Dr. Carstens was also awarded in April 2007 funding through the Academic Information Technology Committee to conduct a study to understand the effectiveness of podcasts as well as potential uses of podcasts in an academic setting that involved the testing of 120 participants.
 She also received funding in Spring 2006 to conduct usability testing studies of travel sales websites that included an international human-computer interaction testing component.
 In 2004 and 2005, she completed two funded healthcare research grants.
 She was the Principal Investigator over a task and error analysis research study to improve the efficiency of treatment and improve the safety of Marchman (substance-abuse) and Baker (mental health) Act patients which was funded by a local healthcare organization.
 She was also a key player on a Department of Heatlh & Human Services (Agency for Healthcare Research in Quality) grant in which she led the human factors portion of the grant through performing task and error analyses resulting in the identification of a better process flow for patients transitioning from different continuums of care.

 Carstens, D.S., Richardson, G.L. & Smith, R.B.
 (2013).
 Project Management Tools & Techniques, CRC Press Taylor & Francis Group: New York.

-W. Rodriguez, S. Fiore & D. Carstens (2012) uCollaborator: Framework for STEM Project Collaboration Among Geographically-Dispersed Student/Faculty Teams, Journal of STEM Education: Innovations and Research.
+S. Fiore, W. Rodriguez & D. Carstens (2012) uCollaborator: Framework for STEM Project Collaboration Among Geographically-Dispersed Student/Faculty Teams, Journal of STEM Education: Innovations and Research, 13(2), 84-92.

 Lee, M., Carstens, D. S. & Malone, L. C. (2011) Discussion forum rubrics: using rubrics to enhance and increase project management students’ participation in online discussions, Journal of Project, Program & Portfolio Management, 2(2), 35-53.